Hey Kids (Start Here)

 There was someone waiting for him.

-Someone that wasn’t a grad student.
+Someone who wasn’t a grad student.

 That was weird.

-“Hello,” his visitor said.
-“Dr. Dale Volker?”
+“Hello,” his visitor said, “Dr. Dale Volker?”

 “Yup,” Volker said, his hands full of coffee and keys.
 “That’s me.
 Hi.
 And you are?”

-“Okay,” Volker said, with a thrill of intellectual anticipation.
+“Okay,” Volker said with a thrill of intellectual anticipation.
 “What’s this new model?”

 “It relies on integer programming to model the topology of the universe based on input values from publicly available WMAP data.”

-Integer programming?” he repeated, his brain a whirring mess of interconnecting ideas.
+Volker frowned.
+“Integer programming?”
+His brain was a whirring mess of interconnecting ideas.
 Beneath them, however, he felt an echo of recognition and—something else.

 Unease, maybe?

 “It’s not a popular approach,” Starr admitted.
-“And I’m afraid I can’t go into the details until we formally agree to collaborate.”
+“I’m afraid I can’t go into the details until we formally agree to collaborate.”

 “I understand,” Volker said.
-“The topology of the universe is one of the most high profile questions in theoretical astrophysics.”
+“The topology of the universe is one of the most high-profile questions in theoretical astrophysics.”

-Starr looked at him, utterly expressionless.
+Starr looked at him, expressionless.
 “I’m aware.”

-“Perhaps not,” Starr said, smiling faintly.
+“Perhaps not.”
+Starr smiled faintly.

 “But you want my data to plug into your model?”
 Volker clarified.
 “A superimposed map of radio waves and microwaves?”